Victims can bring a premises liability lawsuit if they are bitten by bedbugs while

 A tenant’s duty of care to a landlord

-Tenants in California have a legal duty to keep premises they rent clean and sanitary.24 A breach of this duty is considered negligence under California’s “negligence per se” law.
+Tenants have a legal duty to keep premises they rent clean and sanitary.24 A breach of this duty is considered negligence under California’s “negligence per se” law.

 But even if the tenant breaches this duty, it does not prove that the tenant was responsible for the bedbugs.